Blackburn Kangaroo: Post-World War I

 In 1919, three surviving RAF Kangaroos were sold to the Grahame-White Aviation Co Ltd, based at Hendon Aerodrome.
 Eight others were sold back to Blackburn Aircraft, three being converted with a glazed cabin for its subsidiary, North Sea Aerial Navigation Co Ltd, also based at Brough Aerodrome.
 Several different configurations were embodied for the civil market, for cargo, pilot training and/or the accommodation of up to eight passengers.
 In the first few months of 1919, most of these converted aircraft continued to fly (and sometimes crash) in military markings, then the survivors were repainted with civilian registrations and commercial titles.
 In May 1919, joy-riding, cargo and passenger charters took place at locations including Brough, Leeds, West Hartlepool, Gosport and Hounslow Heath.
 During August 1919, three Kangaroos flew to Amsterdam for the ELTA air traffic exhibition and spent several weeks giving flights to an estimated 1,400 passengers.
 On 30 September 1919, North Sea Aerial Navigation Co Ltd started a regular passenger service between Roundhay Park (Leeds) and Hounslow Heath.
 In 1920, the company was renamed North Sea Aerial & General Transport Co Ltd and services were extended to Amsterdam.

-On 21 November 1919, one Kangaroo (G-EAOW) took off from Hounslow Heath in an attempt to win the Australian government prize of £A10,000 for the first Australian airman to fly a British aircraft from the UK to Australia within thirty consecutive days.
-The Kangaroo was forced to make an emergency landing at Suda Bay, Crete with a suspected sabotaged engine and the aircraft was abandoned there.
-On 8 September 1922, two Kangaroos took part in the King's Cup Air Race from Croydon Aerodrome but both retired.
+In 1919 the Australian government offered a prize of £A10,000 for the first Australians in a British aircraft to fly from Great Britain to Australia within 30 consecutive days.
+A team with a Kangaroo (G-EAOW) selected Charles Kingsford Smith as navigator, but he withdrew.
+On 21 November 1919, the Kangaroo took off from Hounslow Heath in an attempt to win the prize.
+It was forced to make an emergency landing at Suda Bay, Crete with a suspected sabotaged engine and the aircraft was abandoned there.
+The race was won by a Vickers Vimy piloted by Captain Ross Macpherson Smith with his brother Lieutenant Keith Macpherson Smith as co-pilot.

+On 8 September 1922, two Kangaroos took part in the King's Cup air race from Croydon Aerodrome but both retired.
 In 1924, under contract with the North Sea Aerial & General Transport Co Ltd, the RAF used three Kangaroos (named Pip, Squeak and Wilfred after popular cartoon characters) as dual-control trainers for refresher training but by 1929 the last Kangaroo had been withdrawn from service and scrapped.

-A single ex-North Sea Aerial Navigation Kangaroo was purchased from the Aircraft Disposal Company in July 1921 for the Peruvian Army Aeronautical Service, paid for by private donations.
+A single ex-North Sea Aerial Navigation Kangaroo was purchased from the Aircraft Disposal Company run by Handley Page in July 1921 for the Peruvian Army Aeronautical Service, paid for by private donations.
 It entered service in July 1922, but after the departure of the British military mission later that year, there were no pilots qualified to fly the Blackburn, and it was scrapped early in 1923.